helmutbuhler/milana_robot/odrive/readme.md

 ```

 To check if the Anticogging is working, you can enable a constant slow speed in `control_ui` and plot the position.
 You can also enable/disable Anticogging there with a checkbox.
-This Anticogging Calibration need to be done only once because the feet have absolute encoders.
+This Anticogging Calibration needs to be done only once because the feet have absolute encoders.
 If you notice that it's not working anymore after some time, or after a jump, you likely have encoder slippage.